capnramses/gfx_expmts/Readme.md

 There is no guaranty a demo here builds or runs.
 Usually each folder has a `main.c`.
 Sometimes a `Makefile` or a `build.sh` for some platforms.

 Some demos are WebGL so need to run in Browser and may require a local server.
-A simple http-server installed with npm or Python is usually the easiest option.
+A simple HTTP server installed with `pip` or `npm` is usually the easiest option.

 ## Contents